3/ The aim is not to find the origin of morals

 a/ Where does the confusion between origin and foundation come from?

-b/ the Nietzschean genealogy
+b/ The example of Nietzschean genealogy

-Nietzsche has tried to identify the origin of our moral judgments.
-Why do we make such judgments?
-We must disclose the invisible and unsuspected cause of this visible phenomenon.
-Nietzsche, for his part, claims to be suspicious: My writings have been called a School for Suspicion, even more for Contempt, fortunately also for Courage and, in fact, for Daring.
-Truly, I myself do not believe that anyone has ever looked into the world with such deep suspicion
+Nietzsche seeks to identify the origin of our moral judgements.
+Where does it come from that we make such judgements?
+It is a question of going back from the visible phenomenon to its invisible and unsuspected cause.
+Nietzsche, for his part, wants to be "suspicious": My writings have been called a School for Suspicion, even more for Contempt, fortunately also for Courage and, in fact, for Daring.
+Truly, I myself do not believe that anyone has ever looked into the world with such deep suspicion 1.
+Such an investigation, which seeks to identify the hidden origins of phenomena, is called 'genealogical', because what is a family genealogy if not the discovery of ancestors, the hidden causes at the origin of my existence?

 1. Human, too human, Preface, 1